cvai-roig-lab/Net2Brain/README.md

 # Installation

-To install net2brain, follow these steps (or use our [Colab-Environment](#google-colab-playground) for faster usage):
+To install Net2Brain, follow these steps (or use our [Colab-Environment](#google-colab-playground) for faster usage):

 1. Clone this github repository in your local machine.
 You can use the following command in your terminal:
     ```bash
     git clone https://github.com/ToastyDom/Net2Brain.git
     ```
-2. Step into the directory of your local copy of net2brain:
+2. Step into the directory of your local copy of Net2Brain:
     ```bash
     cd {your_path_to_net2brain}
     ```
-3. Install net2brain by running:
+3. In case you wish to create a virtual environment (Windows):
     ```bash
+    pip install virtualenv
+    virtualenv --python . venv
+    .\venv\Scripts\activate
+    ```
+4. Install Net2Brain by running:
+    ```bash
     pip install .
     ```

 > __NOTE__: we recommend that you use [conda enviroments](https://docs.conda.io/en/latest/)
- when installing net2brain.
+ when installing Net2Brain.

 ## Installing CLIP, VISSL and Detectron2